Friendly Father

 "Friendly Father" or "Friendly Parent" (Note: Although the song title is commonly translated as "Friendly Father", 어버이 actually means "parent(s)", not "father".) is a North Korean pop song and propaganda hymn praising the country's third and current supreme leader, Kim Jong Un.
 It was written by An Pun Hui and composed by Jong Chun Il.
 The song was first played on 16 April 2024, at a ceremony celebrating the completion of new apartment buildings in the country's capital, Pyongyang.

 "Friendly Father" received considerable media attention outside of Korea due to its popularity on social media platforms like TikTok, where hundreds of users had uploaded videos of themselves listening or dancing to the song shortly after its release.

 Release

 "Friendly Father" debuted on 16 April 2024, sung live by Kim Ryu Kyong (no relation) (Note: No relation to Kim Jong Un.
-Kim is a common Korean surname.) at a ceremony celebrating the completion of 10,000 new apartment units in the Hwasong district of Pyongyang.
+Kim is the most common Korean surname.) at a ceremony celebrating the completion of 10,000 new apartment units in the Hwasong district of Pyongyang.
 Such ceremonies are common in North Korea and broadcast on state media to promote the ruling Workers' Party of Korea.
 The music video for "Friendly Father" was released the next day and played on the state-controlled Korean Central Television.
 The video features scenes of soldiers, students, and workers singing the song, as well as crowds eagerly meeting Kim Jong Un.